wenkokke/lazuli/README.md

 ---

-You may also be interested in Leadbeater’s cousin, [StarChild](https://github.com/wenkokke/starchild)!
+You may also be interested in Lazuli’s friend, [StarChild](https://github.com/wenkokke/starchild)!